sina-shafiezadeh/features-ranking/README.md

 # features-ranking
-Sample code for ranking the features' importance by SHAP value in a binary classification task.
+Ranking the features' importance by SHAP value in a binary classification task.